+Another example of a composite value signal is pseudo-rewards based on the principle of \textit{optimism} in the face of uncertainty, e.g. \cite{sorg2012variance,qian2019exploration}.
+Rather than just rewarding novel experiences, they aim to reward actions where there is a high upper confidence bound on the possible value they could lead to.
+Thus, these types of pseudo-rewards encourage gaining information about the value of states and actions (signalling VOI), and/or reaching more valuable states (signalling VOO).

-Another example of a composite value signal is adding pseudo-rewards for completing necessary subtasks for the first time, e.g. the first time successfully chopping wood as used in Crafter \citep{hafner2021benchmarking}, is one more example of a composite value signal.
+Reward bonuses for completing necessary subtasks for the first time, e.g. the first time successfully chopping wood as used in Crafter \citep{hafner2021benchmarking}, is one more example of a composite value signal.
 It adds both the value of discovering how to complete the subtask (because more wood will be needed) and the value of being one step closer to the ultimate objective of mining the diamond (one less woodblock needed to build a pick-axe).
 This adds the prior knowledge that in all worlds under $p(M)$, wood is a prerequisite for diamonds, and that it is valuable to learn how to gather new types of resources.